- How to write an effective cold email to get responses

-How to Write an Effective Cold Email to Get Responses
+Tips on How to Write an Effective Cold Email for Sales (and Get Responses)

 You found an ideal client and want to reach out.
 So you decide to send an email to introduce yourself.
 What should you say?